skuid/helm-value-store/README.md

 Available Commands:
-  create      create a release in the relase store dump        dump the JSON representation of releases get-values  get the values of a release install     install or upgrade a release list        list the releases
+  create      create a release in the relase store dump        dump the JSON representation of releases delete      delete a release in the relase store get-values  get the values of a release install     install or upgrade a release list        list the releases